estaszewski/QGNN-Financial-Fraud-Detection/README.md

 Please note that the write-up for the QGNN and Comparison sections will be finalized after the results are finalized.

-I am currently implementing Focal Loss and running the model (GCN Focal 200 epochs), it is showing far better results at an earlier stage, hopefully improved results are out by tonight or tomorrow!
-After that, I will run the newer model (SGConv Focal 200 epochs), and post results.

 ## 1. Introduction

 This project, by Erik Staszewski under the supervision of David Redmond for Equal1, seeks to implement and extend quantum computing techniques for credit card fraud detection.
 The primary objective is to construct and compare the performance of a classical Graph Neural Network (GNN) with a Quantum Graph Neural Network (QGNN) for binary classification of fraudulent and non-fraudulent credit card transactions.